Confucius in scholarly dress, as imagined

-According to legend, Confucius was born in 551 BCE, in a principality called Lu – where Shang culture remained strong.
+According to legend, Confucius was born in a principality called Lu – where Shang culture remained strong.
 Confucius is said to have lost his father when he was three and to have studied in his early youth.
-Some have claimed that he may have been the illegitimate son of a nobleman and a concubine, for, rather than work in the fields and remain illiterate as common boys did, he went to work for the local ruler, managing stables and keeping books for granaries.
+Some have claimed that he may have been the illegitimate son of a nobleman and a concubine.
+This is because rather than work in the fields and remain illiterate as common boys did he went to work for the local ruler, managing stables and keeping books for granaries.
 After marrying at nineteen, he completed studies that earned him the title of scholar.
 As a scholar he was a master of ritual, music, archery, charioteering, calligraphy and arithmetic and he had some familiarity with poetry and history.

-The right course, believed Confucius, was for a king to behave like a king and a son to behave like a son.
-He created what he called categories and held that a king who did not behave as a king was not a king, and a son who did not behave as a son was not a son.
 According to Confucius, obedience was the prime ingredient of the authentic individual.
 To maintain harmony, believed Confucius, people should not wander from what is authentic.
+According to his biographers, Confucius created what he called categories and held that a king who did not behave as a king was not a king, and a son who did not behave as a son was not a son.

 When Confucius was around fifty, he served as a minister of public works and as a minister of justice, but his support for Zhou kingship could not have set well with the ruler of Lu – who owed his power to independence from Zhou rule.
-And the moral posturing of Confucius might have alienated him from those around the local ruler – advisors and servants of various sorts who often wished to entice the ruler with sensual pleasures.
+And the moral posturing of Confucius might have alienated him from those advisors and servants who sought advantage for themselves by enticing the ruler with sensual pleasures.

 Confucius was disappointed that his views were not taken seriously and put into practice.
 He left politics in disgust and went on a decade of dangerous travels through various states.
-When he was sixty-seven, he responded to an invitation from some of his disciples to return to Lu, and there he taught five more years.
-Then he died viewing the world as askew, his optimism from earlier years having gone unrewarded.
+When he was sixty-seven, he responded to an invitation from some of his disciples to return to Lu, and there he taught five more years before he died, still viewing the world as askew, his optimism from earlier years having gone unrewarded.

-Confucius and Confucianism, Enclyclopedia Britiannica (Realistic and scholarly rather than mythical and devotional)
+Confucius and Confucianism, Encyclopedia Britiannica (Realistic and scholarly rather than mythical and devotional)

 Copyright © 2009-2014 by Frank E. Smitha.
 All rights reserved.